Seafood Boil With Garlic Butter Sauce

 Plain melted butter is definitely a classic too.
 You can simply add some butter to a microwave safe bowl, and serve it with your seafood boil as a dipping sauce.

-Pro-tips for the perfect low country boil:
+Pro-tips for the perfect seafood boil:

 - The potatoes take longer to cook, so start cooking them first.
 Red potatoes are best because they do not get too mushy.